-Close to Motovun and a reasonable drive from Poreč, Novigrad, or Umag, Grožnjan is also among Istria's preeminent hill towns, with a Renaissance...
+Close to Motovun and a reasonable drive from Poreč, Novigrad, Rovinj, or Umag, Grožnjan is among Istria's preeminent and most beautiful hilltop...